 For many students, the global perspective fostered by Wharton’s international community is brought into focus through immersive learning opportunities like Global Modular Courses (GMCs).
 GMCs are full-credit courses in an intensive workshop format that take place in a location relevant to the topic.

 For the purpose of this discussion, consider yourself part of a group of students invited to design a new GMC.
 As a team, agree upon a topic to explore then plan a four-day course in a location or locations relevant to that topic.
 Provide opportunities for academic and cultural immersion experiences while keeping in mind logistical constraints and clearly articulating your course’s desired outcomes.

-The group discussion lasts roughly 35 minutes and is followed by a one-on-one interview with a Wharton admissions officer for about 10 minutes.
+The Wharton Team-Based Discussion lasts roughly 35 minutes and is followed by a one-on-one interview with a Wharton admissions officer that lasts about 10 minutes.
 Applicants are also given about a minute to express their thoughts before launching into the team discussion.

 Steady your beating heart.
 We’ve got the scoop on how to ACE this new question and tips for how to prepare.
-First let’s breakdown what the Wharton admissions committee members (we call them Adcoms) are looking for by changing up the question.
+First let’s breakdown what the Wharton admissions committee members (we call them Adcoms) are looking for by changing up this year’s question.

 What hasn’t changed since last year?